How Tires Can Impact Your Chances of Being in a Collision

 Sometimes it is not the driver’s fault that a tire blew out or that they lost control due to a tire issue.
 Defective tires are one of the most common types of product liability claims when it comes to traffic collisions.
 It is the manufacturer’s responsibility to produce quality tires that meet certain safety standards, and when a tire is defective, the injured victim has the right to sue the manufacturer.

 If you were involved in a collision, an attorney can help you file a lawsuit against the negligent party, whether you or the other party had worn out tires.
-The Campbell personal injury attorneys at the Solution Now Law Firm can help you recover your damages relating to medical expenses, lost wages, pain and suffering, property damage, and more.
+The San Jose personal injury attorneys at the Solution Now Law Firm can help you recover your damages relating to medical expenses, lost wages, pain and suffering, property damage, and more.
 Call us today at 408-256-2871 to schedule a free case evaluation.